RakaDalal/Data_Science_Portfolio/Dialog_Classification/README.md

 python prediction.py <input_text>
 For example, python prediction.py "Hey, thanks for your vote, man"

-This code takes as input a dialogue entry and outputs one of the five values: Homer Simpson, Marge Simpson, Bart Simpson, Lisa Simpson, or Other.
+This code takes as input a dialogue entry and outputs one of the five values as the predicted character who has spoken the dialogue: Homer Simpson, Marge Simpson, Bart Simpson, Lisa Simpson, or Other.

-Problem_2.pdf contains the suggested improvements to the model.